p-avital/vec-map-rs/README.md

 # When to use it
 You may want to use a typedef to allow yourself to experiment and validate that it's good for your use-case, but as a rule of thumb: if you don't plan on storing more than a hundred elements in your map, but still want to express in your code that it IS a map, you should probably go with a VecMap.

+## Why are the iterators over VecMap boxed?
+In short: because of closures, feel free to use `map.ìnner()` to get unboxed iterators.
+But don't worry about the boxing: boxed iteration over a vector is still faster than iteration in a HashMap.